advilema/streamlit_app_recommender_system/README.md

 Example:
 ```
-Learn to ski in the place where the world's top ski athletes
-compete: on Corviglia above St. Moritz.
-Your first ski lesson is
-rewarded with a carriage ride to the slope and back.
+Learn to ski in the place where the world's top ski athletes compete: on Corviglia above St. Moritz.
+Your first ski lesson is rewarde with a carriage ride to the slope and back.
 ```
 ![img.png](images/img5.png)

+### Topics-based vector representation of the user
+As we did for the articles, we can get a topics-based vector representation of the user.
+In the first place this vector representation is obtained by asking explicitly to the user which topics they prefer from the list of topics.
+Then, we assign to the user a 1-norm vector, such that if they have chosen n topics, the weigths of the chosen topics will be
+$\dfrac{1}{n}$, and the weights of the topics that has not been chosen will be zero.

+### User Update
+To learn from what kind of articles the user likes, thus providing recommendations that are more and more accurate, the topics-base vector representation of the user can be updated. <br>
+In particular, if we know that the user likes a certain article, we can update the vector-based representation of the user by taking a weighted mean between the current vector representation of the user and the vector representation of the article that they like.

+### Recommendations based on the user

-### Position Based Recommendations
+### Position based recommendations based on the user